VirtualCSS/planning/README.md

-# planing for VirtualCSS
+# planning for VirtualCSS

-Repository for planing and brainstorming on VirtualCSS.
+Repository for planning and brainstorming on VirtualCSS.

 # Goal